balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/generic-x86-64-gpt.md

 The configured image should be flashed to a USB key.

-* Insert the USB key into your laptop or computer.
+- Insert the USB key into your laptop or computer.
-* Write the \{{ $names.os.lower \}} file you downloaded to the USB key.
+- Write the \{{ $names.os.lower \}} file you downloaded to the USB key.
 We recommend using Etcher.
-* Wait for writing of \{{ $names.os.lower \}} to complete.
+- Wait for writing of \{{ $names.os.lower \}} to complete.
-* Remove the USB key from the host machine.
+- Remove the USB key from the host machine.
-* Insert the freshly flashed USB key into the Generic x86\_64 (GPT).
+- Insert the freshly flashed USB key into the Generic x86_64 (GPT).

 ### Provision the device

 Once the image is ready, the device needs to be configured in secure boot setup mode.
 This depends on the UEFI/BIOS implementation, but in general there are the following steps to consider:

-* Reset to the default UEFI configuration.
+- Reset to the default UEFI configuration.
-* Make sure the device is configured to boot in UEFI mode, for example by checking the Compatibility Support Module (CSM) used for Master Boot Record (MBR) booting is disabled.
+- Make sure the device is configured to boot in UEFI mode, for example by checking the Compatibility Support Module (CSM) used for Master Boot Record (MBR) booting is disabled.
-* Change the boot options to allow booting only from the USB installer/flasher device and the main storage, and choose the USB as first boot option.
+- Change the boot options to allow booting only from the USB installer/flasher device and the main storage, and choose the USB as first boot option.
 The flasher will then set the UEFI configuration to boot from the main storage before rebooting.
-* Disable restoring factory keys.
-Some systems default to restoring factory (Microsoft) keys rather than using the \{{ $names.company.lower \}} keys that will be installed during setup.
+- Disable restoring factory keys.
+Some systems default to restoring factory (Microsoft) keys rather than using the balena keys that will be installed during setup.
-* Enable secure boot.
+- Enable secure boot.
-* Reset device to setup mode
+- Reset device to setup mode

 On booting in setup mode, the installer will enroll the keys into UEFI variables and encrypt the disks using the TPM device.
 Note that enrolling the keys manually via the UEFI setup application, while possible on some systems, is not currently supported by \{{ $names.os.lower \}} as the installer’s bootloader is not signed.